ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 For data storage the HPCC uses a central parallel GPFS storage system that scales to many thousands of TBs.
-This high-availability storage system is directly attached (mounted) to all its CPU and GPU nodes, meaning users can immediately process their data with high-performance computing power without moving them from one locaton to another.
+This high-availability storage system is directly attached (mounted) to all its CPU and GPU nodes, meaning users can immediately process their data with high-performance computing hardware without moving them from one location (_e.g._ a data archival system) to another.

 * Standard user accounts have a storage quota of 20 GB.
 To gain access to much larger storage pools, PIs have the option to rent or own storage space.
 * Storage rental option